Byzantine Empire under the Angelos dynasty: Isaac II Angelos

 The recent anti-Latin resentment in the Empire led to the Crusader states losing their protection from Byzantium.
 However, whilst the Crusader states should not and did not rely on Byzantium for protection, the Byzantines certainly did in that it kept the aggressive expansionism of Islam in check.
 This could not be further from the truth in regards to the Principality of Antioch.
 With the fall of Jerusalem in 1187 to Saladin it was Western Europe that immediately posed a threat to the Empire.
 A new Crusade was declared by the recently elected Pope Gregory VIII.

 Many answered the call and an army of some 200,000 in total participated – roughly 150,000 – 100,000 men were sent by the Holy Roman Empire alone, a natural rival of Byzantium to the Imperial claim.
 King Henry II of England died and did not fulfill his crusader vow.
 However, his son and successor Richard I of England took the vow and along with his rival, Philip II of France took to the sea to retake the Holy Land.
 All three of these Crusaders had some scores to settle with Byzantium – Richard was the brother-in-law of William II of Sicily through the marriage of the later with his sister Joan of England.
 He would prove to be just as adventurous as his kinsman.
 Philip had heard of the sufferings of his own sister, Agnes of France.
 None of these would compare with the danger posed by Frederick I, Holy Roman Emperor.
-Almost seventy years old, Frederick had fought in many battles and charged at reckless odds in the pursuit of victory.
+Almost seventy years old, Frederick had fought in multiple battles and charged at reckless odds in the pursuit of victory.
 There was no doubt therefore that his massive army would smash their way to Jerusalem with ease, provided it was given the means to do so by the Byzantine Empire.